-Coverage is restricted to recipients with the following indicators:

-- BMI 35 or greater;

-- Waist circumference of more than 40 inches in men, and more than 35 inches in women;

-- Obesity related comorbidities that are disabling;

-- Strong desire for substantial weight loss;

-- Be well informed and motivated:

-- Commitment to a lifestyle change;

-- Negative history of significant psychopathology that contraindicates this surgical procedure.

-No coverage will be provided for pregnant women, women less than six months postpartum, or women who plan to conceive in a time frame less than 18 to 24 months post gastric bypass surgery.
-Documentation supporting the reasonableness and necessity of the surgery must be in the medical record, and should include a 3 year documentation of medically supervised weight loss and weight loss therapy including recipient efforts at dietary therapy, physical activity, behavior therapy, pharmacotherapy, combined therapy, or any other medically supervised therapy.
+- 1. Coverage is restricted to recipients with the following indicators: - a.
+BMI of 35 or greater; - b.
+Waist circumference of more than 40 inches in men, and more than 35 inches in women; - c.
+Obesity related comorbidities that are disabling; - d.
+Strong desire for substantial weight loss; - e.
+Well-informed and motivated; - f.
+Committed to a lifestyle change; and - g.
+Negative history of significant psychopathology that contraindicates this surgical procedure. - 2.
+Documentation supporting the reasonableness and necessity of the surgery must be in the medical record, and should include evidence of participation in a medically supervised weight loss program for a minimum of three months prior to the surgery.
+There must also be documentation of weight loss therapy participation including recipient efforts at dietary therapy, physical activity, behavior therapy, pharmacotherapy, combined therapy or any other medically supervised therapy.